Brewster's Millions: Television adaptation

 In the TV episode "Punky's Millions", from the animated version of Punky Brewster, Punky and her father Henry appear on a TV show trying to win the $40 million prize.
-In order to claim the grand prize, they must spend one million dollars in 48 hours.
-To make sure that the money would not be spent all at once on something very expensive (e.g., a villa as suggested by one of Punky's friends), a rule states the money cannot be used to buy any single item for more than $10,000.
+To claim the grand prize, they must spend $1,000,000 in 48 hours.
+To make sure that the money would not be spent all at once on something costly (e.g., a villa as suggested by one of Punky's friends), a rule states that the money cannot be used to buy any single item for more than $10,000.
 Also, every single item purchased must be donated.
 When the deadline passes, Punky and Henry seem to have won, but one of Punky's friends, Allen, forgot to spend the 98 cents he got as change when he bought chocolate, so they lose the game.
-Fortunately, they had been donating their purchases to a local orphanage, and one of the dollars they spent was on a lottery ticket, which wins $100,000 for the orphanage.
+Fortunately, they had been donating their purchases to a local orphanage, and one of the dollars they spent was on a lottery ticket, which won $100,000 for the orphanage.

 Radio adaptation

 On February 15, 1937, the Lux Radio Theatre presented a one-hour version of the play starring Jack Benny.
 The show was modified for Benny: the title character in this version is named Jack Benjamin Brewster; and the character opens the play's first scene by playing Benny's theme song, "Love in Bloom", on the violin.

 Playing opposite Benny is his real-life wife and the co-star of his long-running radio show, Mary Livingstone.
-Livingstone plays Brewster's girlfriend, here called Mary Gray.
+Livingstone plays Brewster's girlfriend, here referred to as Mary Gray.

 The casting of Benny as a character who must spend money was considered humorous in itself, as it contrasted sharply with Benny's well-known radio persona as a miser.